LinkedIn Profile Headshot

 Nano Banana is also useful because this style page is prompt-driven but hidden behind a simpler workflow.
 The user only needs to upload a portrait, choose settings, and generate.
 The detailed prompt standard stays consistent in the backend, which makes the output easier to control across repeated generations.

-Upload one portrait and turn it into a cleaner LinkedIn-ready studio headshot with a navy suit, dark gray backdrop, and realistic business-photo polish.
+Upload one portrait and turn it into a cleaner LinkedIn-ready studio headshot with a navy suit, dark gray backdrop, and realistic profile-photo polish.

 Create My LinkedIn Headshot